-When an interviewer asks you, describe to me a challenge you overcame or describe a challenge you faced and how you overcame it — you want to be sure that you have a well prepared, heartfelt and meaningful story to tell the interviewer.
+When an interviewer asks you to describe be a challenge you overcame or describe a challenge you faced and how you overcame it — you want to be sure that you have a well-prepared, heartfelt, and meaningful story to tell the interviewer.
 This can be a hard and tough ask for a lot of interviewees.

 What Type Of Question Is This

-As with any “tell me” or “describe to me” interview questions, it’s vital that we recognize the interviewer is asking us a behavioral interview question.
-These questions are those that require us to describe situations either at home or in the workplace and how our actions created results.
-This is different than regular interview questions that are testing you on a variety of skills and knowledge requirements.
+As with any “tell me” or “describe to me” interview questions, we must recognize the interviewer is asking us a behavioral interview question.
+These questions require us to describe situations either at home or in the workplace and how our actions created results.
+This is different from regular interview questions that are testing you on various skills and knowledge requirements.

 What The Interviewer Wants To Know